lauraz-15/mindful-life/README.md

 ### 404 Page

 404 page has been implemented to ensure that user get directed to the correct link, in case the incorrect address is entered into the browser.
-It is designed to match styles wiht the rest of the website. it also includes animated gif to make the error page look more appealing and interesting.
+It is designed to match styles with the rest of the website.
+It also includes animated gif to make the error page look more appealing and interesting.

 ![404-page](https://github.com/lauraz-15/mindful-life/blob/main/assets/readme_images/404.png)